zooniverse/front-end-monorepo/README.md

 - Git
 - Yarn

-Node, git, and yarn can be installed through [homebrew](https://brew.sh/) on MacOS.
-If you need to support more than one version of node at the same time, you can consider installing it though [nvm](https://github.com/nvm-sh/nvm) instead of homebrew
+Node, Git, and Yarn can be installed through [Homebrew](https://brew.sh/) on MacOS.
+If you need to support more than one version of Node at the same time, you can consider installing it though [nvm](https://github.com/nvm-sh/nvm) instead of Homebrew.

 ## Monowhat?